smhuang426/Behavioral_Cloning/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was reduce computation first....
+Because I have no GPU and applied AWS service fail.
+If I use 160 * 360 * 3 image size with CPU, I will need to spend 2.5 hours per epoch.

+My first step was resizing input image to 64 * 64 * 3, and it work, just spend 40 mins per epoch.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+And I use a convolution neural network model similar to the lenet but more layer in my CNN without pooling layer, I thought this model might be appropriate because more layer maybe had good result.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I make my model smaller, and use samller scale on fully connection layer.
+Besides, I add dropout on fully connection layer too.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track when turn right, because left turn case is more more then right turn case.
+To improve the driving behavior I do data aguement,  I will introduce in section 3.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.